AlirezaDevv/JavaScript-Data-structures-and-Algorithms/README.md

-# JavaScript-Data-structures-and-Algorithms
+# JavaScript(ES6)-Data-structures-and-Algorithms

-Hello to all students and programmers.
+Hello to all students and programmers,
-In this resource, I put the most common algorithms and data structures in JavaScript language.
+In this resource, I put the most common algorithms and data structures in JavaScript language, all the code are based on new ES6 syntax.
 Hope you enjoy .
 Don't forget to star.

 a.m